 Identify all of your IP parts and then decide which ones are the most commercially viable.
 Focus on protecting the most valuable parts first.
 Those are the ones you’ll want to develop and use for licensing.

 Protecting your IP often relies on a “bundle” of IP rights.
-For instance, software is protected with multiple types of IP.
-The program information is a copyright, the software brand is a trademark, its packaging is trade dress, the source code is a trade secret, the box shape is a design patent, and use of the software is protected by an end user licensing agreement (EULA).
+For instance, the software is protected with multiple types of IP.
+The program information is copyright, the software brand is a trademark, its packaging is trade dress, the source code is a trade secret, the box shape is a design patent, and the use of the software is protected by an end-user licensing agreement (EULA).

-Remember, the number 1 key question for a potential licensing partner is can they make money with your IP.
+Remember, the number 1 key question for a potential licensing partner is to make money with your IP.
 The real value of your IP is the way a licensing partner can use it to increase revenues, cut costs, or gain a competitive advantage.
-The more of these actions you complete, the more licensable your IP becomes, and the greater the likelihood a company will license it.
+The more these actions you complete, the more licensable your IP becomes, and the greater the likelihood a company will license it.